Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models: Data

 \subsection{Preliminary Data Analysis}

-Our data show clear patterns of bicycle-sharing usage by time of day and day of the week, including heavier use during commuting hours.
-In Figure \ref{fig:byhour}, we illustrate usage patterns by plotting the number of trips by starting hour for each city.
-In New York City and San Francisco, activity spikes during weekday morning and evening commuting hours, whereas weekend trips peak in early afternoon.
+When examining the bicycle-sharing data sets, we discovered strong daily usage patterns, which motivate the development of our time-dependent SBMs.
+In Figure \ref{fig:byhour}, we illustrate these usage patterns by plotting the number of trips by starting hour for each city.
+In each city, weekday activity spikes during morning and evening commuting hours (and Los Angeles also has a mid-day spike), whereas weekend trips peak in early afternoon.
 Similar patterns were observed previously for bicycle-sharing systems in New York and many other cities \cite{austwick2013structure, etienne2014velib, zhu18multi, xie2018examining, aqil14tp19}.
-By contrast, in Los Angeles, the number of trips by hour has a mid-day peak on weekdays that is nearly as strong as the morning peak.
-In New York City and Los Angeles, about one quarter of the trips occur on weekends, but only about eight percent of the trips in San Francisco occur then.
-This suggests that the San Francisco network covers more commercial areas and fewer residential areas.

-For individual stations, the morning and evening peaks for in-degree and out-degree are often unbalanced: one direction has a stronger morning peak, and the opposite direction has a stronger evening peak.
-This is a key motivation for our time-dependent identification of stations into ``home" and ``work" types.
+For individual stations, the morning and evening peaks for arriving trips (i.e., in-edges) and departing trips (i.e., out-edges) are often unbalanced.
+One direction has a stronger morning peak, and the opposite direction has a stronger evening peak.
+In the bottom panel of Figure \ref{fig:byhour}, we show an example of this imbalance for the six busiest stations in San Francisco.
+(In Appendix \ref{appendix:svd}, we further explore this issue using singular-value decomposition (SVD) of the trip data.)
+These patterns suggest the primary ways in which stations are used in commuting, and they motivate our time-dependent identification of stations into `home' and `work' types.

-To further explore the imbalance between morning and evening activity in each network, we calculate the singular-value decomposition (SVD) of the matrices of in-degree and out-degree for each station by hour.
-To be explicit, entry $i,j$ of the matrix of in-degrees is equal to the total number of trips that arrive at station $i$ in hour $j$, and the we constructed the matrix of out-degrees analogously for departing trips.
-We show results for New York City in Figure \ref{fig:ny_svd} and for Los Angeles (see Figure \ref{fig:la_svd}) and San Francisco (see Figure \ref{fig:sf_svd}) in the appendix.
-The first two principle components either strengthen both observed peaks or weaken one peak while strengthening the other.
-The first two singular vectors explain at least $88 \%$ and as much as $97 \%$ percent of the variation in the corresponding matrix, supporting the importance of peak morning and evening commutes for classifying stations.